 FASlink provides research, information, support and communications on Fetal Alcohol Spectrum Disorders.

-As an Aboriginal or First Nations resident of British Columbia, you can access all the services and programs that are available to all British Columbians with your BC Care Card or the new BC Services Card.
-As well, there are programs and services that are specifically for Aboriginal, First Nations, and Inuit people in the province.
+As an Indigenous or First Nations resident of British Columbia, you can access all the services and programs that are available to all British Columbians with your BC Care Card or the new BC Services Card.
+As well, there are programs and services that are specifically for Indigenous, First Nations, and Inuit people in the province.